International Academy of Comparative Law

 The body of knowledge contained in the General Reports and the National Reports to the congresses is published in three ways.
 Firstly, the local organisers of a congress edit a volume containing all general reports.
 Secondly, most general reporters undertake the laborious task of publishing thematic volumes that comprise their own general report and the national reports on their subject, thus providing legal scholars across the globe with a comparative survey of their topic.
 Ultimately, national committees in several countries collect the national reports from their jurisdiction and present them to the legal world in a volume of collected papers or in a special issue of a law journal.
 The website of the Academy tries to keep track with the numerous publications.

 The Academy considers the stimulation of research in comparative law throughout the world to be its main role.
-In his famous article in the Mélanges Lambert, the great British comparatist Gutteridge emphasized three characteristics which he found to be central in comparative law: the importance of the discipline as a factor in relations among peoples; its utility for law reform, and its role in legal education.5 The Academy contributes to each of these three great facets of the discipline.
-Congresses of the Academy have reached to most parts of the globe: they took place in Europe until 1970; thereafter in Asia, in 1974, in 2012, and expectedly in 2016; in the Americas in 1982, 1990, 2008, 2010, and soon in 2016; and in Australia in 1986 and 2002.
+In his famous article in the Mélanges Lambert, the great British comparatist Gutteridge emphasized three characteristics which he found to be central in comparative law: the importance of the discipline as a factor in relations among peoples; its utility for law reform, and its role in legal education.
+The Academy contributes to each of these three great facets of the discipline.
+Congresses of the Academy have reached to most parts of the globe: they took place in Europe until 1970; thereafter in Asia, in 1974, in 2012 and in 2018; in the Americas in 1982, 1990, 2008, 2010, 2016 and soon in 2022; in Australia in 1986 and 2002; and soon in Africa in 2021.
 The new Executive Committee has fixed among its main goals opening to Africa.
 This confirms the worldwide vocation of the Academy which, while evolving, has always sought to preserve the ideals that inspired its founders.